Chapter 6:

 “Eh?
 Romantic.
 I didn’t know you had a heart!”, she mocked me, in between bites of her lunch.

 “Then… I went over to a friend’s place.
 We talked for a bit, went for a swim…”, I took some inspiration from my encounter with Akashi.
 “Also… How about you!?
-You had the same clothes on, from when I left until I came back”, I tried making it her turn to explain herself.
+You didn't move, since when I left until I came back”, I tried making it her turn to explain herself.

 “Huh?
 Me?
 Well… I practiced kyudo in the garden…”, she said.
 “Then I showered, and read some stuff”, then elaborated.